 The Putin Generation

-Young Russians were barely 10 years old when Vladimir Putin became prime minister in 1999 and later president.
+Young Russians in their mid twenties were barely 10 years old when Vladimir Putin became prime minister in 1999.
 By now a whole generation of young Russians has known nothing but his leadership.
-They are children of his system, in Russian described as pokolenie Putina, the Putin generation.
+Their lives have been shaped by economic expansion, autocratic rule, social media and a revived sense of nationalism.
+They are children of his system, in Russian described as pokolenie Putina, the Putin Generation.